Testing Monotonicity of Real-Valued Functions on DAGs: A Near- Lower Bound from Positive-Matching RS Families A Near-sqrt(n/epsilon) Lower Bound from Positive-Matching RS Families

-We begin by proving a non-adaptive two-sided lower bound from PMRS: for any $(s,4\varepsilon)$-PMRS graph, any non-adaptive \emph{two-sided} tester requires $\Omega(\sqrt{s})$ queries.
-The proof builds a YES/NO distribution using a margin-normalized witness and a correlation gadget, which we set up below.
+We begin with a lower bound from PMRS: for any $(s,4\varepsilon)$-PMRS graph, every tester that is non-adaptive and allowed \emph{two-sided} error requires $\Omega(\sqrt{s})$ queries.
+The proof first normalizes the witness for a positive matching to have a constant margin, and then adds correlated noise to obtain YES/NO distributions.